Best Road Trips to Explore African American History

 The tight-knit Gullah communities along the coasts have preserved African cultural heritage, even speaking a creole language similar to the Krio of Sierra Leone.
 Two places to learn more about them:

 Savannah: Visit Pin Point Heritage Museum just south of Savannah, or take a cultural tour to Sapelo Island, Ga., to learn about the Gullah-Geechee descendants of freed slaves.
 In Savannah, visit the Ralph Mark Gilbert Civil Rights Museum, which chronicles the struggles of Georgia’s oldest African-American community from slavery to present day.

 Charleston: Take a guided tour to Sea Island for immersion in Gullah-Geechee culture and tour black history sites around Charleston, including the Old Slave Mart Museum and preserved plantations such as Drayton Hall, Magnolia Plantation and Gardens and Hampton Plantation to see living history presentations.

 Birmingham, Montgomery and Selma were epicenters for civil rights struggles of the 20th century.

-Birmingham: Important sites include the Birmingham Civil Rights Institute; the 16th Street Baptist Church, where four young black girls died in a bombing in 1964 (temporarily closed due to COVID-19); and Kelly Ingram Park, where civil rights protestors were sprayed with fire hoses in 1963.
+Birmingham: Important sites include the Birmingham Civil Rights Institute; the 16th Street Baptist Church, where four young black girls died in a bombing in 1964; and Kelly Ingram Park, where civil rights protestors were sprayed with fire hoses in 1963.
 While there, check out a few more spots.